John Hannah (actor)

-John David Hannah (born 23 April 1962) is a Scottish film and television actor.
+John Hannah (born 23 April 1962) is a Scottish actor and narrator.
 He came to prominence in Four Weddings and a Funeral (1994), for which he was nominated for the BAFTA Award for Best Actor in a Supporting Role as Matthew.
-His other film appearances include Sliding Doors (1998) and The Mummy trilogy (1999–2008).
+His other film appearances include Sliding Doors (1998), The Hurricane (1999), and The Mummy trilogy (1999–2008).

 His television roles include: Dr Iain McCallum in McCallum (1995–1998); D.I.
-John Rebus in Rebus (2000–2001); Jack Roper in New Street Law (2006–2007); Jake Osbourne in Cold Blood (2007–2008), Quintus Lentulus Batiatus in Spartacus (2010–2011), Jack Cloth in A Touch of Cloth (2012–14), Jason's father (Aeson) in the BBC series Atlantis (2013–15), Dr Holden Radcliffe in Agents of S.H.I.E.L.D.
+John Rebus in Rebus (2000–2001); Jack Roper in New Street Law (2006–2007); Jake Osbourne in Cold Blood (2007–2008), Quintus Lentulus Batiatus in Spartacus (2010–2011), Jack Cloth in A Touch of Cloth (2012–2014), Jason's father (Aeson) in the BBC series Atlantis (2013–2015), Dr Holden Radcliffe in Agents of S.H.I.E.L.D.
 (2016–2017), Colin in Overboard (2018), and Archie Wilson in the BBC series Trust Me.

-Early life
+Early life and education

 Hannah was born in East Kilbride in Lanarkshire, the youngest of three children; he has two older sisters.
 His mother, Susan, was a cleaner at Marks & Spencer, and his father, John, a toolmaker.

 He attended Heathery Knowe Primary School then Claremont High School in East Kilbride and went on to an apprenticeship as an electrician.
 In East Kilbride, he participated in the East Kilbride Rep Theatre Club.
-At the suggestion of a colleague, after completing his apprenticeship he then attended the prestigious Royal Scottish Academy of Music and Drama.
+At the suggestion of a colleague, after completing his apprenticeship he then attended the Royal Scottish Academy of Music and Drama.

 Career

-After graduation, Hannah had parts in theatre productions, films and television, which included leading roles.
-He broke into the "big-time" with his appearance as Matthew in Four Weddings and a Funeral (1994).
-Since this breakthrough role, he has played a psychopathic killer alongside Helen Baxendale in Truth or Dare and a mystery-solving pathologist in McCallum.
-He was a karaoke-mad dead-beat dad in The James Gang, the alcoholic, pilfering but endearing, lovable comic-relief brother of the female lead in The Mummy (1999), The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008) and a Monty Python-quoting romantic comedy love interest in Sliding Doors (1998).
-Hannah also starred in the axed U.S. series MDs (2002), as well as making guest appearances in Alias (2001), Carnivàle (2002) and Frasier (2003).
-In 2006 he starred in the drama series New Street Law.
-In 2007–08, he played a starring role in the ITV crime drama Cold Blood.
+After graduation, Hannah had parts in theatre productions, films and television, including leading roles such as Robert in the television adaptation of Frederic Lindsay's novel Brond (Channel 4, 1987).

+He became known internationally with his appearance as Matthew in Four Weddings and a Funeral (1994).
+He played a psychopathic killer alongside Helen Baxendale in Truth or Dare, and a mystery-solving pathologist in McCallum.

 On 24 December 1997, Hannah and Scottish Films producer Murray Ferguson established a production company called Clerkenwell Films.
 Clerkenwell's first big production was the Rebus series, including Black And Blue and The Hanging Garden.
 However, Rebus was later taken in-house by STV Productions, and Hannah was replaced in the leading role in the series by Ken Stott.